In a few words… start googling, binging or ask Alexa !

 Incidentally, I am a big supporter of antidepressants and the work GP’s are doing on a daily basis is simply award worthy.
 I know too many cases where lives have been saved by SSRIs and an outstanding GP support however, I am not a big fun of random prescribing without a thorough MSE (mental state examination 2).
-Most GP’s are not psychiatrically trained and nor should they – this is a highly specialist area and what is worse, most are not provided with any mental health support on site.
+GP’s are not psychiatrically trained and nor should they be – this is a highly specialist area reserved for mental health specialists; though what is worse is that, most are not provided with any mental health support on site.

 But Thank Goodness for Google!
 Because when it comes to creating even more confusion it wins the prize.

-One of my least favourites googles is self-diagnosis !
+One of my least favourites Googles is self-diagnosis !
 Simply too many patients come to their assessment with an already Google-made diagnosis.
-However, here are just some of the problems that I have with that:
+As such, here are just some of the problems that I have with that:

 - It is far too easy to misinterpret physiological symptoms and identify with the incorrect diagnostic criteria; e.g. mood swings do not necessarily equate with a manic-depressive illness !

 - Patients can throw mental health assessors off with their perception of a medical history which could have been at best influenced, if not completely constructed with assistance from Google or its competition Alexa !